-2023 has been another tough year for the UK economy as a whole.
-The Society's investment portfolio has weathered that storm, making unrealised gains in 2023 rather than the unrealised losses of the previous year.
+2024 has been a challenging year for the UK economy as a whole, though there has been a recovery with inflation reducing towards its target.
+The Society's investment portfolio has risen to those challenges, making unrealised gains in 2024.